sanjay-senthilkumar01/Custom-Question-Answering-Bot-and-custom-Bot-UI-/Custom Bot UI for website and Web Chat Integration/README.md

 **Overview:**

-This README provides instructions and information on how to integrate a web chatbot into your website using the provided HTML and JavaScript code.
+This README provides instructions and information on how to integrate a web chatbot into your website with custom UI using the provided HTML ,CSS and JavaScript code.

 **Overview:**